-If you need to grab a quick bite to eat, you can find vegan food at most highstreet chains including Boots, Caffè Nero, Costa Coffee, Pret A Manger, Starbucks, Marks & Spencer and the West Cornwall Pasty Company.
+If you need to grab a quick bite to eat, you can find vegan food at most high street chains including Boots, Caffè Nero, Coffee #1, Costa Coffee, Pret A Manger, Starbucks, Marks & Spencer and the West Cornwall Pasty Company.

-You can also find staples like jacket potatoes and chips at many cafés, which you can have with baked beans, houmous, salad or another vegan topping.
+You can also find staples such as jacket potatoes and chips at many cafés, which you can have with baked beans, hummus, salad or another vegan topping.
 And you'll also find vegetable spring rolls, onion bhajis, and falafel in supermarkets and many convenience stores.
-Most supermarkets also have a range of on-thego food including sandwiches, salads, pasta salads and more.
+Most supermarkets also have a range of on-the-go food including sandwiches, salads, pasta salads and more.
 These include Tesco, Sainsbury's, Asda, Marks & Spencer and Waitrose.